 At any time after a formal written complaint is filed but prior to reaching a determination regarding responsibility, the University may facilitate a resolution that avoids a full investigation and adjudication.
-The University, through the Title IX Coordinator, Complainant, and Respondent must give their voluntary, written consent to the informal resolution process.
+Both the Complainant and Respondent, through the Title IX Coordinator, must give their voluntary, written consent to the informal resolution process.
+Additionally, the Title IX Coordinator, acting on behalf of the University, will make an independent determination of whether or not informal resolution is in the interest of the University prior to approval.
 The informal resolution process will not be utilized to resolve allegations which name an employee as a Respondent when a student is the Complainant.